 An inhibitor to the tissue factor pathway has been found called tissue factor pathway inhibitor (TFPI).
 TFPI inhibits the VIIa/TF complex after the first flurry of thrombin has been synthesized.
 Xa must then be produced by an alternate series of reactions, the classical intrinsic pathway of coagulation.
-It is the functioning of TFPI that results in the bleeding seen with the hemophilias because TFPI forces coagulation to proceed via the "intrinsic pathway" of reactions involving factors XIa, IXa, and VIIIa.
+It is the functioning of TFPI that results in the bleeding seen with the hemophilias because TFPI forces coagulation to proceed via the "intrinsic pathway" of reactions involving factors XIA, IXa, and VIIIa.
 It is theoretically possible that inhibition of TFPI by another inhibitor could allow the TF pathway to function in hemophiliacs and effectively correct their bleeding problems.

-Coagulation is controlled under normal circumstances by several mechanisms.
+Coagulation is controlled under normal circumstances by several mechanism.
 First, the clotting factors themselves circulate in an inactive form.
 Once they do become activated, normal blood flow dilutes their concentration and washes them away from sites of injury.
 Activated clotting factors are preferentially removed from the circulation by the liver and the reticuloendothelial system.
 Some of the clotting factors require the presence of a phospholipid surface for their proper interaction and this requirement localizes clot formation to phospholipid surfaces.
-However, when the blood is exposed to massive amounts of phospholipid may be that which is exposed by activated platelets, (PF3), or it may be tissue factor.
-Coagulation is also controlled by the presence of anticoagulants, which circulate in the blood.
+However, when the blood is exposed to massive amounts of phospholipid, uncontrolled coagulation or disseminated intravascular coagulation (DIC) may be initiated.
+The phospholipid may be that which is exposed by activated platelets, (PF3), or it may be tissue factor.
+Coagulation is also controlled by the presence of anticoagulants which circulate in the blood.
 Antithrombin III (ATIII) is one such naturally occurring anticoagulant.
 As its name implies, ATIII binds to thrombin to inactivate this master coagulation enzyme.
-ATIII also binds to factors IXa, Xa, XIa, and XIIa.
-Under normal circumstances, the binding of AT III to thrombin and the other activated factors of the "intrinsic pathway" occurs slowly.
-In the presence of heparin (the man-made drug), the rate of ATIII binding is accelerated many fold.
+ATIII also binds to factors IXa, Xa, XIA, and XIIa.
+Under normal circumstances, the binding of ATIII to thrombin and the other activated factors of the "intrinsic pathway" occurs slowly.
+In the presence of heparin (the man-made drug), the rate of ATIII binding is accelerated manyfold.
 Without ATIII, heparin has almost no anticoagulant action.